kivy/python-for-android/doc/source/buildoptions.rst

 .. note:: Since we don't support `python3crystax` anymore, the old instructions
           has been removed from here.
 If you, still have the need to make use of this old recipe, you should do it with an old `python-for-android` release.
-Probably, a got starting point would be `version 0.7.0
+Probably, a good starting point would be `version 0.7.0
           <https://github.com/kivy/python-for-android/archive/0.7.0.zip>`__ or
           if that doesn't work , then go for `version 0.6.0
           <https://github.com/kivy/python-for-android/archive/0.6.0.zip>`__